-However, to maximise investment in employee wellbeing, organisations need to be equipped with the right information and the right services to build an accurate picture of the health of the workforce and put in place actionable measures to improve it.
+However, to maximize investment in employee well-being, organizations need to be equipped with the right information and the right services to build an accurate picture of the workforce’s health and put in place actionable measures to improve it.

 Here’s why health assessments are an important tool for employers wanting to create a successful wellbeing strategy with a meaningful ROI…

-A supporting Deloitte study to the 2017 Thriving at Work review found presenteeism, sickness absence and staff turnover costs UK employers £33-42 billion annually in productivity losses.
+A supporting Deloitte study to 2017 Thriving at Work review found presenteeism, sickness absence, and staff turnover costs UK employers £33-42 billion annually in productivity losses.

 How to boost workplace productivity is an age-old question.
 Remote working, collaboration, clear communication, and training are all widely acknowledged as ways businesses can do this.
 However, understanding the health risks which exist in a workforce and having the foresight to act before problems arise can deliver significant productivity gains.